agh-space-systems-rover/unity_sim/README.md

 4. Configure the FollowCamera Component on FollowCamera object to follow the Kalman object (to adjust the look-at pos, add an Empty GameObject as a child of Kalman and follow that).
 5. Now your view follows the robot.
 6. Add at least 3 GPSBaseStation prefabs.
 Configure each one with the assumed lat/long of the base station.
-7. Use GPSProbe to find the world's yaw relative to true north and put that value as IMU's yaw offset.
+7. Use GPSProbe to find the world's yaw relative to true north and put that value as IMU's yaw offset in **Kalman -> BaseLink -> IMU**.
 8. Now `/imu/data` and `/gps/fix` messages will be published with the correct data.
 You should be able to see Kalman's rotation and position on the map in Ground Station.

+## Adding ArUco Dictionaries

+To keep the repository size minimal, only the basic ArUco dictionaries are included.
+In case you need to simulate a world with a different type of ArUco tags, you must add the new dictionary to the Unity project:

+1. Modify [generate_aruco_textures.py](unity_project/unity_sim/generate_aruco_textures.py) to include the new dictionary.
+2. Run the script in its directory to generate new textures in `Assets/Simulation/ArUco/Textures`.
+3. Select the new textures in Unity and set their filter mode to **Point (no filter)** and wrap mode to **Clamp**.
+4. If the texture size is not a power of 2, set **Advanced -> Non Power of 2** to **None**.
+5. Modify [ArUcoTag.cs](unity_project/unity_sim/Assets/Simulation/ArUco/ArUcoTag.cs) to include the new dictionary.

+And now you should be able to access the dictionary in the ArUcoTag prefab.